AztecProtocol/aztec-packages/docs/docs/developers/contracts/writing_contracts/storage/notes.md

 - A `Set` takes a Generic type, specified here as `ValueNote`, but can be any `Note` type (for all notes in the set)
 - A `Set` of notes also specifies *the* slot of all Notes that it holds

-### Abstracting Notes
+### Example - Notes in action
-The Aztec.nr framework includes an [easy_private_state](https://github.com/AztecProtocol/aztec-packages/tree/#include_aztec_version/noir-projects/aztec-nr/easy-private-state/src/easy_private_state.nr) for use in contracts.
+The Aztec.nr framework includes examples of high-level states [easy_private_uint](https://github.com/AztecProtocol/aztec-packages/tree/#include_aztec_version/noir-projects/aztec-nr/easy-private-state/src/easy_private_uint.nr) for use in contracts.

-The struct is an `EasyPrivateUint` that contains a Context, Set of ValueNotes, and storage_slot (used when setting the Set).
+The struct (`EasyPrivateUint`) contains a Context, Set of ValueNotes, and storage_slot (used when setting the Set).

-The `add` function shows the simplicity of appending a new note to all existing ones.
+Notice how the `add` function shows the simplicity of appending a new note to all existing ones.
 On the other hand, `sub` (subtraction), needs to first add up all existing values (consuming them in the process), and then insert a single new value of the difference between the sum and parameter.

 -----

 ### Apply
-To see this in action, try the [Token tutorial](../../../tutorials/writing_token_contract).
+Try the [Token tutorial](../../../tutorials/writing_token_contract) to see what notes can achieve.
 In this section you will also find other tutorials using notes in different ways.

 ### Further reading
 - [Storage Trees](./trees/main)